hrr47-sdc8-webber/similar-restaurants-service/README.md

 npm run build
 ```

 If there are no similar restaurants the module doesn't render.
-Example: http://localhost:3004/73/

 ## Requirements
 - Node v12.18.1